Laura13293/Laura13293.github.io/index.md

 # Laura Župčić

-MSc in Statistics
+Bsc in Mathematics, MSc in Mathematical Statistics

 ## About

-I am a graduate in Statistics intereste in Probability theory.
+I am a graduate in Mathematical Statistics with interest in Probability theory.
+My master's thesis is titled Local Convergence of Random Graphs.

 ## Education

-**MSc in Statistics**
+**Bsc in Mathematics**
 University of Zagreb
+**MSc in Mathematical Statistics**
+University of Zagreb

 ## Research interests

-- Mathematical statistics
-- Probability theory
+- Probability Theory (primary interest)
-- Statistical modelling
+- Mathematical  Statistics
 ## Projects

 - [GitHub repositories](https://github.com/Laura13293)